Excel VBA Security Software – VbaCompiler for Excel

 - Absolutely Impenetrable VBA code protection.
 It is practically impossible to recover your VBA code from a Windows DLL file.

-- It is impossible to find or trace the original VBA code after it has been compiled because it has been moved to the Windows DLL.
+- It is impossible to find or trace the original VBA code after it has been compiled because it has been compiled to the Windows DLL.

 - The original file, be it a Microsoft Excel workbook or an add-in, keeps it’s original file extension that it had before compilation.